Alessandro Capello: Venezia

 On 21 July 2019, Capello signed to Venezia on a 2-year contract.

 Virtus Entella

 On 19 January 2021, Capello signed with Serie B side, Virtus Entella.

 Carrarese

 On 1 September 2022, Capello moved to Carrarese on a two-year deal.

 Arezzo

 On 17 January 2025, Capello signed with Arezzo.

 International career

 Capello made his international debut for Italy under-17 in a 1–0 defeat away to Israel on 14 September 2011.
 He earned seven caps in total for that category, and went on to earn one for the under-18 team and two for the under-19 team in the following years.

 Style of play

-Described as a promising, modern, and dynamic forward, Capello is capable of playing anywhere along the front-line, and has been used both as a striker, and as a winger.
-A talented player, his main attributes are his technique, dribbling skills, and his striking ability from outside the area.
+Described as a promising forward, Capello is capable of playing anywhere along the front-line, and has been used both as a striker, and as a winger.
+His main attributes are his technique, dribbling skills, and his striking ability from outside the area.